Ibasam/IBASAM/README.md

 8. Migrations

 It also includes 2 environmental submodels :
-10. River climate submodel
+10. River climate (Water temperature and flow)
-11. Ocean climate submodel
+11. Ocean climate

 For the sake of conciseness, all submodels are not extensively justified here.
 Please see Piou et al. (2012) for further explanations and graphics of some of the mathematical functions used.